 The Company expects to fund its working capital needs, capital expenditures, pending acquisitions, continuing obligations for recently completed acquisitions, dividend payments and debt service obligations from liquidity sources including cash flow from operations, availability under existing credit facilities, commercial paper programs, working capital financing arrangements, debt offerings, sale of marketable securities and current cash and investment balances.
-The Company believes that these sources, and the ability to obtain other financing will provide adequate cash funds for the Company's foreseeable working capital needs, capital expenditures, pending acquisitions, dividend payments and debt service obligations for at least the next 12 months.
-See Part I. Item 3, Qualitative and quantitative disclosures about market risk, below for a discussion of certain financing and market risks.
+The Company believes that these sources, and the ability to obtain other financing will provide adequate cash funds to meet the Company's needs for at least the next 12 months.
+See Item 3.
+Quantitative and qualitative disclosure about market risk, below for a discussion of certain financing and market risks.

-Cash, cash equivalents, marketable securities and restricted cash were \$4.3 billion (including \$251 million in non-U.S. jurisdictions) as of November 30, 2022 compared to \$2.6 billion (including \$188 million in non-U.S. jurisdictions) as of August 31, 2022.
+Cash, cash equivalents, marketable securities and restricted cash were \$2.0 billion (including \$197 million in non-U.S. jurisdictions) and \$2.6 billion (including \$188 million in non-U.S. jurisdictions) as of February 28, 2023 and August 31, 2022, respectively.
 Short-term investment objectives are primarily to minimize risk and maintain liquidity.
 To attain these objectives, investment limits are placed on the amount, type and issuer of securities.
 Investments are principally in U.S. Treasury money market funds.

-On October 11, 2022, the Company announced the acceleration of its plans to acquire the remaining 45% equity interest of CareCentrix for approximately \$392 million of cash consideration.
-The transaction is expected to close by the third quarter of fiscal 2023.
+On October 11, 2022, the Company entered into a definitive agreement to acquire the remaining 45% equity interest of CareCentrix for approximately \$392 million of cash consideration, less transaction expenses.
+The transaction is expected to close in the third quarter of fiscal 2023.
 See Note 2.
 Acquisitions and other investments to the Consolidated Condensed Financial Statements for further information.

-On November 30, 2022, the Company recorded a \$6.5 billion liability to resolve a substantial majority of opioid-related claims and litigation and is expected to make payments for remediation and legal fees over the next 15 years.
+As of February 28, 2023, the Company has recorded a \$7.4 billion liability to resolve a substantial majority of opioid-related claims and litigation settlements and is expected to make payments for remediation and legal fees over the next 15 years.
 See Note 10.
 Commitments and contingencies to the Consolidated Condensed Financial Statements for further information.